shortUrl-by-setul/shortUrl/README.md

 - **Test the application** across multiple browsers for compatibility.
 - Deploy to **GitHub Pages** with a custom domain for easy sharing.
+- Ensure domain DNS config and custom email addresses are working.

 ## What's Next? 🌟🔜